 I recommend taking one capsule with every meal that is high in vegetables — but be sure to consult with your practitioner before starting them to tailor the dosage to your individual needs.

 Getting to the bottom of your own digestive issues can take some time and perseverance, but it is a crucial step toward recovering from Chronic Disease.
-Veggie enzymes have many benefits that can help to relieve many of the symptoms that are experienced with Chronic Disease, such as constipation, gas, bloating, and abdominal pain.
+Veggie enzymes help to relieve many of the symptoms that are experienced with Chronic Disease, such as constipation, gas, bloating, and abdominal pain.
 As a bonus, improving one’s absorption of veggies can help increase their absorption of vitamins and minerals and, in turn, address underlying nutrient deficiencies.

 If you are experiencing bloating, gas or abdominal pain when you consume fibrous vegetables, supplementing with a veggie enzyme formula (like the Plant Enzyme Digestive Formula) could help you boost your nutrient absorption and allow you to enjoy that spinach salad!